 A rural raised woman (Dianne Renolds) reconnects with her half sister (Rena Owen) in the city, and learns some hard life lessons.
 Roimata was the first film directed by then unknown writer Riwia Brown.
 Brown was initially reluctant to direct the adaptation of her play but, encouraged by producer Larry Parr, she decided that with only one Māori woman director in New Zealand (Merata Mita) there was a need to develop the talent of Māori women in the industry.
 Brown later wrote the screenplay for Once Were Warriors.
 Screen legend Ramai Hayward also features.

-The night before his granddaughter Rosie's birthday, a man who likes having a flutter on the horses (Utu star Anzac Wallace) has a "dream".
+The night before his granddaughter's birthday, a man who likes having a flutter on the horses (Utu star Anzac Wallace) has a "dream".
 But which horse is he meant to bet on this time?
 Raniera gets help from his wife (Erihapeti Ngata) and the local community, to understand what the dream might mean.
 This edition of the pioneering Māori drama series marked Rawiri Paratene's debut as director.
-Patricia Grace based the screenplay on her story 'The Dream'; Temuera Morrison has a small role as Rosie's father.
-Te Moemoea was filmed in Te Reo and English versions.
+Patricia Grace based the screenplay on her story 'The Dream'; Temuera Morrison has a small role.
+Viewers can choose whether to watch the episode in Te Reo or in English.

 In a nod to his theatre training, Whale Rider actor Rawiri Paratene (then better known as a presenter on Play School) unveils three stories to a marae audience.
 A bored schoolboy (Faifua Amiga) banters with a sarcastic teacher; a musical number features a prostitute (Rena Owen) and her client; and a young girl and her grandfather prepare and wait for the body of her father at the pā.
 This was the first screen drama directed by Don Selwyn, who argued "what Rawiri is saying in his script is that there are lots of things Māori which are left out of the education system."